 Additional Information about 8-Semester Plans

-- These 8-Semester Plans are designed as a general guide as to how a first-year student could structure a four-year undergraduate career.
-Students who enter with advanced standing (credits from AP/IB exams or for college courses completed while in high school) may need to adjust their plans accordingly.
-Conversely, students who need to take preparatory courses (e.g., math) for general education or the major will need to reconsider the suggested listings.
+- These 8-Semester Plans are designed as a general guide to structuring a four-year undergraduate career.
+Students who enter with advanced standing (transfer credits, credits from AP/IB exams or for college courses completed while in high school) may need to adjust their plans accordingly.
+Conversely, students who need to take preparatory courses (e.g., math) for General Education or the major will need to reconsider the suggested listings.

-- Upper-division and liberal-arts credit requirements may not be satisfied by the general education and major requirements alone.
-If the 8-Semester Plan for a major stipulates that “electives” are needed, the student should review the progress report and consult with his/her academic adviser to determine if those electives need to be upper division and/or liberal arts or if the student is free to take any course offered by the College to meet these requirements.
+- Upper-division and liberal-arts credit requirements may not be satisfied by the General Education and major requirements alone.
+If the 8-Semester Plan for a major stipulates that “electives” are needed, students should review their progress report and consult with their academic advisor to determine if those electives need to be upper division and/or liberal arts or if the student is free to take any course offered by the College to meet these requirements.

 - Finally, while the majority of New Paltz courses are three credits, some courses are one, two, four, or six credits.
 Students need to average 15 credits per semester to graduate in four years; however, the exact number of credits taken each term may vary.